thephpleague/csv/docs/upgrading/upgrading-9.0.md

 ### Selecting records methods

-All extracting and methods are no longer attached to the `Reader` class you need to call the `Reader::select` method to have access to them.
+All extracting and methods are no longer attached to the `Reader` class instead they are expose using the `RecordSet` object.

 Before: